abcdaaaaaaaaa/AI-Based-Medical-Drug-System/README.md

 You can review our project at <strong>[doctor.uzay.info](https://doctor.uzay.info/)!</strong>

+<strong>Warning:</strong> This project was developed to provide safe and understandable dosage recommendations for non-prescription (over-the-counter) medications for common health complaints (e.g., fever, headache, stomachache, etc.). <strong>This information is for informational purposes only</strong>, please consult a healthcare provider <strong>if necessary</strong>.

 ## How to use?
 To use our project, you must first log in as a user and enter your pharmacy information.